thiagobrunoms/coding/README.md

 # Coding - Interview Problems

 - What is this project about?
 A set of algorithms that solve well-known programming problems.
-Many of them are based on the book "The Cracking Code Interview".
+Many of them are based on the book "The Cracking Code Interview", and from platforms like LeetCode and Codesignal.

 # List of problem categories: